kanidm/kanidm/book/src/developers/designs/replication_coordinator.md

 krc_ca_dir = /path/to/ca_dir
 ```

 The domain will automatically add a `Default Site`.
-The KRC implies it's own membership to "Default Site"
+The KRC implies its own membership to "Default Site"
-and it will internally add itself to the`Default Site`
+and it will internally add itself to the `Default Site`.

 The KRC can then issue Tokens that define which Site a new replica should join.
 Initially we will
 only allow `Default Site` (and will disallow creation of other sites).

-The new replica will load it's krc token from the environment variable `KANIDMD_KRC_TOKEN_PATH`.
+The new replica will load its KRC token from the environment variable `KANIDMD_KRC_TOKEN_PATH`.
 This
 value will contain a file path where the JWT is stored.
 This is compatible with systemd credentials and
 docker secrets.
 By default the value if unset will be defined by a profile default
 (`/etc/kanidm/krc.token` or `/data/krc.token`).

 A new replica can then contact the `krc_url` validating the presented TLS chain with the roots
 from `krc_ca_dir` to assert the legitimacy of the KRC.
 Only once these are asserted, then the
 KRC token can be sent to the instance as a `Bearer` token.
-The new replica will also provide it's
+The new replica will also provide its
-mTLS certificate and it's server uuid.
+mTLS certificate and its server UUID.

 Once validated, the KRC will create or update the server's replica entry.
 The replica entry